USER MANUAL BP409C BEKO

 Continuous Drainage

-- When you plan to leave this unit unused for a long time, please remove the rubber blockage from the drainage hole at the bottom of unit, and drain all water outside.
+- If you plan to leave this unit unused for a long time, remove the rubber blockage from the drainage hole at the bottom of the unit and drain all water outside.

-- You can use the continuous drainage with a drainage hose connected to the bottom drain hole, when the unit working at the HEAT mode.
+- You can use continuous drainage with a drainage hose connected to the bottom drain hole when the unit is operating in HEAT mode.

-- The continuous drainage is not need to be applied when the unit working at the COOL or DEHUMIDIFY mode.
-The unit can evaporate the condensate water automatically by the splash motor.
-Make sure the drainage holes are stemmed well.
+- Continuous drainage is not necessary when the unit is operating in COOL or DEHUMIDIFY mode.
+The unit can evaporate condensate water automatically via the splash motor.
+Ensure the drainage holes are properly sealed.

-- If water splash motor is damaged, continuous drainage can be used.
-To connect the drain hose to the bottom drain hole (Fig.6), the unit can also work well.
+- If the water splash motor is damaged, continuous drainage can be used.
+Connect the drain hose to the bottom drain hole (Fig.6), and the unit will still operate effectively.

-- If splash motor is damaged, intermittent drainage can also be used.
-Under this condition, when the water full indicator lights up, please connect a drain hose to the bottom drainage hole, then all the water in the water tank will be drained outside.
-The unit can also work well.
+- If the splash motor is damaged, intermittent drainage can also be used.
+In this case, when the water full indicator lights up, connect a drain hose to the bottom drainage hole, and all water in the water tank will be drained outside.
+The unit will still operate effectively.

 7 Installation explanations